endeavouros-team/PKGBUILDS/welcome/README.md

 welcome | The welcome greeter app for both install phase and on the installed system welcome.desktop | A launcher for Welcome welcome-dnd | Support drag&drop for the Personal Commands

+## Known issues

+Welcome does not work well in a KDE/Wayland environment.
+The reason seems to be related to yad tabs.
+See https://github.com/frostworx/steamtinkerlaunch/issues/118.